Stability of 2-Parameter Persistent Homology: Introduction

 A \v Cech version of this bifiltration $\Cech(f,r)$ can be defined in the same way.
 We will refer to these as \emph{density bifiltrations}.
 In general, a density function depends on a choice of bandwidth parameter.
 Thus, a density bifiltration depends on a parameter choice.
 This is arguably a disadvantage of the construction.

 In this paper, we study density-sensitive bifiltrations built from metric data whose definitions do not involve a parameter choice.
 Specifically, we consider the following bifiltrations; see \cref{sec:bifilt} for the formal definitions. \begin{itemize} \item The \emph{multicover} bifiltration $\nMult(X)$ of a set of points $X$ in a metric space $\AmbientSpace$ is a 2-parameter extension of the offset filtration which takes into account the number of times a point in $\AmbientSpace$ is covered by a ball~\cite{sheehy2012multicover,edelsbrunner2018multi,chazal2011geometric}. \item Sheehy introduced density-sensitive extensions of the \v Cech and Rips filtrations, which we call the \emph{subdivision-\v Cech and subdivision-Rips bifiltrations}, and denote by $\nSCech(-)$ and $\nSRips(-)$ \cite{sheehy2012multicover}.
 The definition of these amounts to the observation that there is a natural filtration on the barycentric subdivision of any simplicial complex. \item The \emph{degree-Rips} bifiltration $\nDRips(-)$, another density-sensitive extension of the Rips filtration, was introduced by Lesnick and Wright \cite{lesnick2015interactive} and has been studied in several works \cite{mcinnes2017accelerated,jardine2019stable,jardine2020persistent,jardine2019data,jardine2017cluster,rolle2020stable}.
 This bifiltration has a natural \v Cech analogue, the \emph{degree-\v Cech} bifiltration $\nDCech(-)$.
-The definition of these bifiltrations amounts to the observation that any simplicial complex is naturally filtered by vertex degree. \end{itemize} The subdivision bifiltrations $\nSCech(X)$ and $\nSRips(X)$ of a data set $X$ are generally too large to be directly computed in practice; the largest simplicial complex in each of these bifiltrations has exponentially many vertices in the size of $X$.
-The degree bifiltrations are much smaller than the corresponding subdivision bifiltrations, and hence are of interest as a candidate for practical computations.
-The 2-parameter persistence software RIVET computes minimal presentations of degree-Rips bifiltrations, as well as several invariants of these bifiltrations \cite{lesnick2015interactive,lesnick2019computing,rivet}; see \cref{Sec:RIVET_Point_Clouds} for further discussion and examples.
+The definition of these bifiltrations amounts to the observation that any simplicial complex is naturally filtered by vertex degree. \end{itemize} We discuss the computation of these bifiltrations in \cref{Sec:Computation}.

+\begin{definition} We say a metric space is \emph{good} if the intersection of any finite collection of open balls is either empty or contractible. \end{definition}

+According to a 2-parameter extension of Sheehy's multicover nerve theorem \cite{sheehy2012multicover}, the multicover bifiltration is in fact topologically equivalent (i.e., weakly equivalent, see \cref{Def:Weakly_Equivalent}) to the subdivision-\v Cech bifiltration whenever the ambient metric space is good.
+See \cref{Thm:Multicover} for the precise statement of the theorem, and \cref{Sec:Multicover_Nerve} for a proof (following Cavanna, Gardner, and Sheehy \cite{cavanna17when}) and further discussion.